 In terms of general sight-seeing, the parks are an absolute must.
 Entry is free, and the landscaping is immaculate.
 I went during a heatwave, so many of the roses were dying in the Volksgarten, but it was still lovely.
 Even with construction mucking up the view!

 The subway system in Vienna is also really straightforward and easy to use.
 Each platform had every upcoming stop the train would make posted on the tunnel.
 So, as long as the train isn’t already at the platform, it’s easy to realize if you’re about to go in the wrong direction.
 It’s not all perfect, of course; some of the trains look (and function) like they were imported from communist Russia.
-The air conditioning was almost always broken on these trains, and the doors had to be aggressively yanked open.
+The air conditioning was almost always broken on those trains, and the doors had to be aggressively yanked open.
 Sometimes, the doors simply wouldn’t open at all.

 Another oddity: whenever I stopped to get a coffee on my way to class, there were always a handful of older men in the cafe starting their day not with an espresso…but with wine or beer.
-Although I’ve seen my fair-share of early morning drunks in Germany, they’re all outside.
+Although I’ve seen my fair-share of early morning drunks in Germany, they’re always outside.
 Even in Berlin, I didn’t see people having a liquid breakfast in a cafe; they were doing it on the park benches.
 I’m curious as to whether or not this is truly a cultural difference, or if I simply wasn’t visiting a big enough variety of cafes in Berlin.
 If anyone has more experience with early-morning drunks in Germany, do let me know in the comments below!

 Even though I was there to learn German, I still had so much fun in Vienna.
 Not only with the tours and events hosted by Goethe, but also exploring on my own.
 Normally, by the end of a long vacation, I’m ready to go back home.
 By the end of my two weeks in Vienna, I realized I wanted to stay even longer.
 With my real vacation ahead of me, though, it was time to move on.
 I boarded the Nightjet to Cologne and met my husband to begin our 5-day biking tour along the Rhine, from Mainz all the way back to Cologne.